Who will spearhead Biden's climate, energy and agriculture policies?

 * Deb Haaland, U.S. representative, New Mexico

 The New Mexico Democrat would be the first Native American to head a cabinet agency.
-Her nomination to head the department, which oversees the millions of acres of federal and tribal land, has been pushed by a variety of people, from members of Congress to Indigenous leaders to progressive activists.
+Her nomination to head the department, which oversees the millions of acres of federal and tribal land, has been pushed by members of Congress, Indigenous leaders and progressive activists.
 She told Reuters that Interior should be “promoting and increasing clean-energy leases” on federal land here and should create more national monuments.

 * Tom Udall, U.S. senator, New Mexico